Some Missing Dots

 Saner, R., Yiu, L.; “Institutioneller Aufbauprozess der Zentralverwaltung Sloweniens Mittels Action Learning und Action Research“.
 Information Internationalen Treuhand AG, Nr.
 103, Basel, April, 1998.

-Yiu, L., Saner, R. (Editors).; “Compedium of Pilot Projects for Improving Working Procedures in the Slovene Public Administration and Training Modules”.
-Institute of Public Administration.
-Ljubljana.
-1997.
+“Compendium of Pilot Projects for Improving Working Procedures in the Slovene Public Administration"

 Weiterbildung: Kommunikation, Information und Einbezug der Anspruchsgruppen in der schweizerischen Bundesverwaltung“, (Interface Management of In-Service Training of Switzerland’s Public Administration) (in German), Paul Haupt Verlag, Berne, 1997.